 To help further these efforts, the Clackamas County Jail -- in conjunction with NAMI Clackamas -- created a guide and forms that can assist you in helping a friend or family member with a serious mental illness who has been arrested.

 - NAMI: My Relative/Friend Has Been Arrested.
 What Do I Do?

 This guide provides step-by-step procedures to assist in navigating the criminal justice system and the Clackamas County Jail.

-Clackamas County Jail Inmate Health Information Form (PDF)
+- Clackamas County Jail Inmate Health Information Form

 Use this form to provide the jail staff with detailed medical and mental information.

-en Espanol: Formulario de Informacion de M'dica del Recluso (PDF)
+- Formulario de Informacion de M'dica del Recluso (en Espanol)